City of Frisco

 Preferred Education, Experience, and Certifications:

-- Must pass a pre-employment drug screen, hearing, polygraph test, psychological test, and criminal background check.
+- Must pass a pre-employment drug screen, criminal background, and MVR check.

-- May be required to possess State of Texas Drivers License.
+- Must possess valid State of Texas Driver's License.

 - Environmental Factors & Conditions/Physical Requirements

-- Work is performed in a police department communications section environment.
+- Work is performed in an office setting.

 Equipment and Tools Utilized:

-Equipment utilized includes personal computer, copier, calculator, fax machine, other standard office equipment, police radio, video monitors, dispatch console, multiple law enforcement center databases and TDD.
+- Equipment utilized includes personal computer, copier, calculator, fax machine, standard office equipment, audio/visual equipment, and department vehicles.